zalando/sans/README.md

 ![Sample Image](documentation/ZalandoSans_3.png)

-Staying true to Zalando’s personality—Bold, Fun, and Welcoming—Zalando Sans elevates every design it inhabits.
-When used effectively, it becomes a powerful design element, showcasing Zalando’s commitment to helping people feel confident in their style.
+Staying true to Zalando’s personality—Bold, Fun, and Welcoming—Zalando’s typeface elevates every design it inhabits.
+When used effectively, it becomes a powerful design element, showcasing the brand’s commitment to helping people feel confident in their style.

 ![Sample Image](documentation/ZalandoSans_2.png)

-Zalando Sans was designed by Jakob Ekelund of KH Type, Stockholm in 2025 in collaboration with the Zalando brand and product design teams in Berlin.
+The Zalando font family was designed by Jakob Ekelund of KH Type, Stockholm in 2025 in collaboration with the Zalando brand and product design teams in Berlin.

 ## Building the font